 - or [external] if the module is intended for external users (e.g. clients).

-The new test and live environment can assists admins to better understand which modules are still being tested internally and which use cases are fully rolled-out to users.
+The new test and live environment can assist admins in better understanding which modules are still being tested internally and which use cases are fully rolled-out to users.
 In the Admin Console, admins can also select publishing defaults and a consent message in the Settings section.
 Additionally, we recommend setting up a process where authors notify their admins once their module is ready to be officially launched in the live environment for a final review.
 This will help administrators to keep better track of internal development and to adhere to contractual limitations.

 Set up a use case intake system and reach out to your CSM for support

 Administrators are encouraged to set up a use case intake system for each new use case.
-In addition, educate authors regarding internal approval structured.
-Admins often help with assessing feasibility of the use case and point towards the right resources, best practices, and/or the best approach if the authors are building the module themselves.
-To support admins and authors, BRYTER provides a broad range of business services that can be planned and organized for each customer individually.
+In addition, educate authors regarding the internal approval structure.
+Admins often help with assessing the feasibility of the use case and point towards the right resources, best practices, and/or the best approach if the authors are building the module themselves.
+To support admins and authors, BRYTER provides a broad range of business Applications that can be planned and organized for each customer individually.
 Your Customer Success Manager (CSM) can support you with ideation sessions to identify additional use cases.